Staying at a Job I Hated Ruined My Mental Health

 So this became my routine.
 I hated myself for staying, but I hated the idea of being a “failure” more.
 I leaned on my co-workers a lot on those days where all I wanted to do was cry in the bathroom.

 I was burnt out, but I had to keep going.
 I found myself giving more and more of me until there was nothing left.

-Until one day, I had my first anxiety attack on the train ride home.
+I had my first anxiety attack on the ride home.
 I was convinced I was having a heart attack.
 It felt like someone had a vice grip on my heart and wouldn’t let go.
 I couldn’t breathe or see anything in front of me.
-I found myself hyperventilating to the point where I stumbled off the train to get some air.
+I found myself hyperventilating to the point where I had to pull over to regroup and get some air.